jsdf/less-css-stream/README.md

 Takes a file argument and an optional opts argument that is [passed through to less](http://lesscss.org/#using-less-configuration).
 Returns a [through stream](https://github.com/dominictarr/through) that has less contents written in and outputs the compiled css.

-Can be used as a [parcelify](https://github.com/rotundasoftware/parcelify) or [cartero](https://github.com/rotundasoftware/cartero) transform.
+Can be used as a transform for [parcelify](https://github.com/rotundasoftware/parcelify), [cartero](https://github.com/rotundasoftware/cartero) or [browserify-assets](https://github.com/jsdf/browserify-assets).

 #example
 ```javascript